This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 • Once water bath is preheated to 146.5° Fahrenheit, place sealed bag in water bath.
 Make sure chicken breasts are fully submerged in water.
 If needed, use sous vide weights, silverware, or pie weights to keep chicken completely submerged.

 • Cook chicken breasts 1 hour.
 Toward end of 1-hour cook time, heat skillet over medium-high heat.
-When pan is warm, add 2 tablespoons butter.
+When pan is warm, add 2 tablespoons unsalted butter.
 Swirl and tilt pan to distribute butter across surface, letting butter melt completely.

 • While butter melts, remove bag from water bath.
 Transfer chicken breasts to large plate and pat chicken completely dry on all sides with paper towels.